AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audit-logs.md

 ## Benefits

+Understand some of the benefits of using audit logs:

-* **Data Governance**: Helps ensure that all activities within the platform are tracked and auditable.
+* **Data Governance**: Use audit logs to ensure that all activities within the platform are tracked and auditable.
-* **Regulatory Compliance**: Provides a trail of user activities to meet regulatory requirements.
+* **Regulatory Compliance**: The feature provides a trail of user activities to meet regulatory requirements.
-* **Troubleshooting**: Assists in identifying and resolving issues by providing detailed logs of user actions.
+* **Troubleshooting**: Audit logs assist in identifying and resolving issues by providing detailed logs of user actions.

 ## Categories and actions reference